 Here’s a rundown of what some basic items you use regularly cost to replace or repair:

 In contrast, a home warranty allows you to make low, predictable monthly payments upfront that you can budget for.
 A quality home warranty can even cover multiple repairs or replacements.
-Select Cinch home protection plans provide 180-day workmanship guarantees toward this end where you only pay the deductible once if the initial repair doesn’t work.
+All Cinch home protection plans provide a 180-day workmanship guarantee guarantee where you only pay the deductible once if the initial repair doesn’t work.

 Home warranties can be an added benefit when buying or selling your home